bitterjug/devjournal/devjournal.markdown

   with this file in.
 And if it already has it open, it should append the datestamp.
 Might need a bit of tuning.

+# v4c

+## 2014-02-06 14:29 Thursday

+ * Use a backbone router -- to trigger different entry point functions .

+ * Create overview and results v-pages in separate folder

+ * Main would use a router to call the main function from the apropriate page.

+ * Main would load the relevant data from Aptivate.data into collections